Section 19

 19.6 ENVIRONMENTAL HAZARD MANAGEMENT PLAN (EHMP)

-If contaminated media is left onsite at concentrations that exceed the Tier 1 unrestricted use (residential) Environmental Action Levels (EALs) or alternative levels approved by the HEER Office, then an Environmental Hazard Management Plan (EHMP) must be prepared to manage the environmental hazards identified in the Environmental Hazard Evaluation (EHE) until such time that remedial actions reduce those concentrations to below levels of concern.
-This includes sites under a closure with institutional controls (including sites where the only control is commercial/industrial land use restriction), as well as sites that have not yet received an official closure by the regulatory authority.
+If contaminated media is left onsite at concentrations that exceed the Tier 1 unrestricted use (e.g., residential) Environmental Action Levels (EALs) and the HEER Office determines the residual contamination poses a potential environmental hazard, then institutional controls (ICs) and, where required, engineering controls must be implemented at the site during the Response Action to mitigate receptor exposure to the associate environmental hazards.
+Following the Response Action, preparation of an Environmental Hazard Management Plan (EHMP) is required to maintain the site controls and manage the environmental hazards identified in the Environmental Hazard Evaluation (EHE) until such time that future remedial actions reduce the contaminant concentrations to below levels of concern.
+This includes sites closed with only institutional controls (e.g., including sites where the only control is a commercial/industrial land use restriction), as well as sites that have not yet received an official closure by the regulatory authority (e.g., sites with “interim” engineering and/or institutional control implemented under an Interim Remedial Action or Removal Action that are still awaiting additional characterization and/or remediation).

-- Specific contaminants that have been identified to be present at the site above the most conservative unrestricted/residential-use screening criteria.
+• Specific contaminants that have been identified at the site above the most conservative unrestricted/residential-use screening criteria.

-- Institutional or engineering controls required to manage remaining contamination.
+• Institutional and/or engineering controls required to manage remaining contamination.

-- Responsibilities of individual parties (owners and operators) to ensure that all requirements outlined in the EHMP are followed.
+• Responsibilities of individual parties (e.g., owners and operators) to ensure that all requirements outlined in the EHMP are followed.

-HDOH specifies three different types of EHMPs based on the specific phase and associated exposure concerns at the site:
+HDOH specifies four different types of EHMPs based on the specific phase and associated exposure concerns at the site:

-- Programmatic (Area-Wide) EHMP.
+3. Programmatic (or Area-Wide) EHMP.
 Prepared for cases where widespread contamination is known or assumed to be present over a large area that crosses multiple land parcels.
 These often cover common/public areas or large state/county owned areas.
-Sites within a Programmatic EHMP Area may have Site-Specific EHMPs that supersede the Programmatic EHMP.
+Sites within a Programmatic EHMP Area may have Long-Term (i.e., Site-Specific) EHMPs that supersede the Programmatic EHMP.
 Activities conducted within a Programmatic EHMP Area may require a Construction EHMP.
-COPCs identified in a Programmatic EHMP might not be present, or might not be adequately characterized, in all areas encompassed by the EHMP.
-Additional assessment could therefore be required prior to large-scale redevelopment activities.
+Contaminants of Potential Concern (COPCs) identified in a Programmatic EHMP might not be present or might not be adequately characterized in all areas encompassed by the EHMP.
+Therefore, additional assessment will be required prior to large-scale redevelopment activities.
+Preparation of a Programmatic or Area-Wide EHMP must be first approved by HDOH to determine if it is the most appropriate EHMP for the properties involved.

 19.6.1 BASIC COMPONENTS OF ALL EHMPS